nkbt/component-router/README.md

   **NOTE** href changes, so we can open link in new tab.

-  You can run the full Quickstart example with `npm run example`, it is shipped with the source code.
+  You can see the full QuickStart example on Demo page http://in-flux.github.io/component-router/example/#/?page=quickstart.

 ## Development and testing